eth-cscs/eth-cscs.github.io/scientific_computing/performance_report/example_performance_report/README.md

 # Example Performance Report

-We provide an example of perfomance report that might be used as a starting point for your CSCS Production Project Submission, as a template to run your representative benchmarks, scaling test and the performance analysis in particular.
+We provide an example of perfomance report for the Production Project Submission, which might be used as a guideline to run the representative benchmarks, scaling test and performance analysis.

-The example that we use is a small benchmark of the [CP2K](www.cp2k.org) software package, simulating the dynamics of a water box featuring 256 water molecules: the basis set, the input file, the potential and the SLURM submission script can be retrieved downloading the [corresponding package](benchmark.tar.gz):
+The example is a small benchmark of the [CP2K](www.cp2k.org) software package, simulating the dynamics of a water box featuring 256 molecules: basis set, input file, potential and SLURM submission script can be retrieved downloading the [compressed tarball](benchmark.tar.gz):
 ```text
 Input files:
  GTH_BASIS_SETS